Join us on a one-of-a-kind journey to one of the world’s last unspoilt destinations – the steppes of the Khangai Mountains in western Mongolia.

 In this rugged, unspoilt part of the world you’ll encounter nomadic herders – custodians of the majestic Khangai lands for countless generations – and indigenous animals such as the semi-wild Khangai yak, the sustainable source of Tengri’s fibres.

 A springtime journey offers you behind-the-scenes access to the combing season, where the story of Tengri yarn begins.
 For summer visits, the trip includes the traditional Yak Festival, celebrating this noble beast in a colourful homage.

-Together with our partners, nomadic herder families, local conservationists, specialist travel providers, local and national government, we offer one-of-a-kind bespoke trips centred around the preservation of indigenous communities and wildlife (read more about Tengri ‘Supporting the United Nations’ below).
-These exclusive itineraries form part of our wider nature conservancy project in Mongolia and beyond, generating income to support the Wildlife Conservation Society’s work in remote Mongolia.
+Together with our partners, herder families, local conservationists, specialist travel providers, local and national government, we offer one-of-a-kind trips centred around the preservation of indigenous communities and wildlife.
+Your bespoke journey forms part of our wider nature conservancy project, supporting the Wildlife Conservation Society’s work in remote Mongolia.

 We invite you to begin your journey with us, to join our discerning community of global citizens taking positive steps for global environmental change.